 If the parents are on amicable terms, a parenting agreement may be set up, either between the parents themselves, or via a mediator.
 This sets out terms of custody, including where the child will live, the access or custody arrangements in place, and the rights and responsibilities of the parents.
 In some cases, however, the parents are unable to come to an amicable arrangement and custody is disputed.
 In this scenario, a judge will be required to make the custody decision, and this will be in the “best interests of the child”.
 They will consider a range of factors including:

+Your McCall Child Custody Attorney will work on gathering and putting the evidence forward to the court regarding those factors.
 Once the judge has had a chance to explore the evidence, they will issue a child custody order, which both parents will be required to adhere to.
 Depending on the unique circumstances and situations, the judge may opt for one of two options: single parent custody, or joint parent custody.
 Wherever possible, and in the best interests of the child, the judge will try to assign joint-parent custody, though this is not always possible.
 Ultimately, the decision of the judge will be based on the unique and individual circumstances before them.

 In addition to deciding between joint and single custody, the judge will also need to determine the allocation of physical and legal custody.